Thanood/aurelia-janitor/README.md

 # aurelia-janitor

+janitor helps with matching versions of (JSPM) dependencies defined in `package.json` with actual versions installed in `config.js`.
+This should lead to (for example) detecting possible "forks" before they actually happen.
+In summary, janitor helps with housekeeping of JSPM dependencies used by your app or library.

 **stage**: pre-concept ;-)

 At the moment, this is just an experiment on how to read a JSPM config and match it with the installed JSPM package versions.